stephane-r/React-Native-monorepo/README.md

 `yarn web:start`

-Run React-Native app using Docker :
+Run React-Native app on Android :

-`make docker-run`

 `yarn mobile:android:run`

+## Using Docker

+If you want use Dockerfile for your React/React-Native project, you can use [this Docker image](https://github.com/stephane-r/react-native-docker)